What’s Happening to Internet Cookies?

 Betsy: Tell us a little bit about cookies and how they have evolved over the years.

-Allen: Cookies first were coined in 1994 by their creator Lou Montulli.
+Allen: Cookies were first coined in 1994 by their creator Lou Montulli.
 These cookies are super simple, small .txt files that give the web developer a way of saving key/value pairs (id=x, name=john).
 Additionally, when setting cookie metadata, it includes what domain the cookie is made for and how long the cookie should last — be that just until you close your browser, or potentially for years.

 Once on a website, a cookie doesn’t collect information you don’t give it and only tracks the information you tell it to track.
 The tracking allows the website owner to understand how users move throughout their site.